tomaztk/MSSQLServerRestAPI/README.md

 # Using REST API with Microsoft SQL Server

 REST API for reading and writing data for [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server) enables you easy read and write data from your database.
 With help of [Node.js](https://nodejs.org/en/) you can create a API service, authentication and underlying functions for easier and faster data operations.
+You can read the data from the database with GET operations or push or insert the data into database with POST operation or you can get a predicted value for your machine learning model, stored (or pickled) in the database or object store.

 <br>
 <div>